 A typical score ranges from 300 to 850, but a FICO Auto Score ranges from 250 to 900.
 While it’s impossible to know exactly what criteria FICO uses, Auto Scores weigh your credit history differently than the average credit score.
 It determines, with more accuracy, your likelihood to repay a car loan.

-While it won’t differ much from a typical credit score, FICO uses a different set of standards and focuses more on your ability to repay a car loan than, say, a mortgage or credit card.
+The FICO score isn’t much different from a typical credit score, but it is based on different standards.
+It focuses more on your ability to repay a car loan than, say, a mortgage or credit card.

 If you have excellent credit, the FICO Auto Score won’t matter much when determining your rate.
 However, if you have average or poor credit, minor differences can make a big difference when lenders determine your interest rate.